UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_01.md

 4             Almond Delight   R  Cold       110        2    2     200    1.0   14.0       8       1        25      3     1.0  0.75  34.384843
 ```

-Remember when we wanted to obtain the datatype specific value in a
+Remember when we obtained the data type of a specific value in a
 dataframe?

 ``` python